orbeon/orbeon-forms-doc/Form-Runner:-Home-Page.md

 In order to configure a remote server, you need to setup a property.

-With Orbeon Forms 4.7, use the `oxf.fr.home.remote-servers` property, which allows configuring multiple remote servers:
+With Orbeon Forms 4.7 and newer, use the `oxf.fr.home.remote-servers` property, which allows configuring multiple remote servers:

 ```xml
 <property as="xs:string" name="oxf.fr.home.remote-servers">